Spearfishing: Freshwater hunting

-Many US states allow spearfishing in lakes and rivers, but nearly all of them restrict divers to shooting only rough fish such as carp, gar, bullheads, suckers, etc. A few US states do allow the taking of certain gamefish such as sunfish, crappies, striped bass, catfish and walleyes.
+Many US states allow spearfishing in lakes and rivers, but most of them restrict divers to shooting only rough fish such as carp, gar, bullheads, suckers, etc. Some US states do allow the taking of certain gamefish such as sunfish, crappies, striped bass, catfish and walleyes.
 Freshwater hunters typically have to deal with widely varying seasonal changes in water clarity due to flooding, algae blooms and lake turnover.
 Some especially hardy midwestern and north central scuba divers go spearfishing under the ice in the winter when water clarity is at its best.

-In the summer the majority of freshwater spearfishermen use snorkelling gear rather than scuba since many of the fish they pursue are in relatively shallow water.
-Carp shot by freshwater spear fishermen typically end up being used as fertilizer, bait for trappers, or are occasionally donated to zoos.
+In the summer the majority of freshwater spearfishers use snorkelling gear rather than scuba since many of the fish they pursue are in relatively shallow water.
+Carp shot by freshwater spearfishers typically end up being used as fertilizer, bait for trappers, or are occasionally donated to zoos.

 Without diving

-Spearfishing with a hand-held spear from land, shallow water or boat has been practised for thousands of years.
+Spearfishing with a hand-held spear from land, shallow water or boat has been undertaken for thousands of years.
 The fisher must account for optical refraction at the water's surface, which makes fish appear higher in their line of sight than they are.
 By experience, the fisher learns to aim lower.
 Calm and shallow waters are favored for spearing fish from above the surface, as water clarity is of utmost importance.
 Many people who grew up on farms in the midwest U.S. in the 1940s-'60s recall going spearing for carp with pitchforks when their fields flooded in the spring.
 Spearfishing in this manner has some similarities to bowfishing.

 Equipment

 This is a list of equipment commonly used in spearfishing.
-Not all of it is necessary and spearfishing is often practised with minimal gear.
+Not all of it is necessary and spearfishing is often undertaken with minimal gear.